 Conclusion

-Businesses can adopt industrial IoT systems that help maximizing productivity by ensuring production uptime, lowering expenses, and eliminating waste.
+Businesses can adopt industrial IoT systems that help maximize productivity by ensuring production uptime, lowering expenses, and eliminating waste.

-Manufacturers may better know their production and supply chain operations, increase demand forecasting, reduce time to market, and improve customer experience by leveraging IoT data.
+Manufacturers may better know their production and supply chain operations, increase demand forecasting, reduce time to market, and improve customer experience by utilizing IoT data.

 However, given the scope and complexity of Industrial IoT efforts, effective IIoT adoption necessitates careful orchestration across all IIoT application design and execution segments.